SpenceKonde/DxCore/megaavr/libraries/Opamp/README.md

-in_p::dac;         // Connect the input to the DAC internally in_p::gnd;         // Connect the input to ground internally in_p::vdd_div2;    // Connect the input to Vdd/2 internally, which is half the supply voltage in_p::link_output; // Connect the input to the previous opamps output internally (only avaiable for Opamp1 and Opamp2) in_p::link_wiper;  // Connect the input to the Opamp0 wiper internally (only avaiable for Opamp2)
+in_p::dac;         // Connect the input to the DAC internally in_p::gnd;         // Connect the input to ground internally in_p::vdd_div2;    // Connect the input to Vdd/2 internally, which is half the supply voltage in_p::link_output; // Connect the input to the previous opamps output internally (only available for Opamp1 and Opamp2) in_p::link_wiper;  // Connect the input to the Opamp0 wiper internally (only available for Opamp2)
 ```

 ##### Usage